-We take the security of our customers and potential customers very seriously.
-We have recently identified a number of people who are impersonating Quilter employees on email or via a website contact page that has been reached via a search engine.
+We take the security of our customers and potential customers very seriously and have recently identified a number of people who are impersonating Quilter employees, on email or via a website contact page that has been reached via a search engine.
 If you have been contacted by someone you do not recognise using a variation of a Quilter email address, or have any other security concerns, please forward the email to [email protected].

 In 2015/16, there were 3,186 reports of investment fraud.
 However the true figure is likely to be far higher as the majority of fraud is unreported.
 In the same year, victims lost an average of £32,000 to these scams.

 To help combat the problem, Quilter Cheviot is supporting the FCA campaign called ScamSmart.
 Typically, experienced investors and those over 65 with savings in excess of £10,000 are targets for investment fraud, and it is important that we remain aware of the facts and best practice when managing your money.

 Investment scams are designed to look like genuine investments

 Investment fraud occurs when fraudsters’ pressure people into buying investments that promise high returns, but in reality are either worthless or non-existent.
 The most common type of investment scam is share fraud, but fraudsters may also offer investments in bonds, currency, commodities such as gold or diamonds, property developments overseas or even fine wine.

 Investment fraud is often sophisticated and very difficult to spot.
 Fraudsters can be articulate and appear financially knowledgeable.
 They may have credible websites, testimonials and materials that can be hard to distinguish from the real thing.
 So it’s important you know how to spot the warning signs.